📢 News!

 Prizes

-Our competition is sponsored by the IEEE Computational Intelligence Society Education Competition Fund with a total cash prize of $1,000 USD, which will be awarded to participating teams ranking at the top three places on the leaderboard.
+Our competition is sponsored by the IEEE Computational Intelligence Society Education Competition Fund with a total cash prize of $1,000 USD, which will be awarded to participating teams ranking at the top three places on the leaderboard when the competition ends.
 The prize will be equally distributed among team members — human players and agent developers of agents.
 Below is the distribution of prizes:

 🥇 1st place - $500 USD